-Sometimes we face a requirement to show an image preview to user before uploading to a server so they can verify which image or images are selected by them and if wrong images are selected then they can remove them before uploading to a server.
-Social media sites and hosting platforms provide this type of functionality where user can review and change images before uploading.
+Sometimes we face a requirement to show an image preview to users before uploading to a server so they can verify which image or images are selected by them and if wrong images are selected then they can remove them before uploading to a server.
+Social media sites and hosting platforms provide this type of functionality where users can review and change images before uploading.

 We can create similar functionality for showing image previews easily using jQuery.
-In this article, we will take simple example where user can select image file and jQuery will show a preview of selected file.
+In this article, we will take a simple example where a user can select an image file and jQuery will show a preview of selected file.

 <!DOCTYPE html>